helenakohl/chatbot-3/README.md

-# A BMW Sales assitant
+# A BMW Sales Assistant
 based on 🤖 Daneel: https://github.com/ascorbic/daneel/

 ### Try it here: